-From open banking APIs to security APIs, these solutions are driving modern web-way of communication, enabling them to communicate with each other.
-And that’s why you API security is becoming a growing concern.
+From open banking APIs to security APIs, these solutions are driving a modern web-based communication, enabling them to communicate with each other.
+That’s why API security is becoming a growing concern.

 The issue is real.

-More than 41% of companies suffer from API security incidents in past years.
-Thus, leading to 286% increase in API centered attacks.
+More than 41% of companies have suffered from API security incidents in the past year.
+This led to a 286% increase in API-centered attacks.

 Companies are investing millions in API security.
-In fact, more than 91% of developer believes that API security should be a priority.
+More than 91% of developers believe that API security should be a priority.

-So, if you are planning to integrate API in your solution or want to learn how you can secure API, this blog is for you.
+If you are planning to integrate an API in your solution or want to learn how you can secure your API, this blog is for you.

 API: What is API Security?

-API or Application Programming Interfaces are set of instructions that allow apps to communicate with each other and conduct the transfer of data.
-As such, APIs are a fundamental part of microservices architecture i.e. majority of modern software.
+API or Application Programming Interfaces are a set of instructions that allow apps to communicate with each other and conduct the transfer of data.
+As such, APIs are a fundamental part of microservices architecture, i.e. majority of modern software.

-Now that you know what is API, let’s see what exactly “API security” is:
+Now that you know what an API is, let’s see what exactly “API security” is:

-The term API Security refers to the process of securing APIs against cyber-attacks.
-Well, API is the bridge that allows two software or programs to communicate with each other.
-And exchanging crucial information, they are point hackers attack first.
+The term API Security refers to the process of securing APIs against cyberattacks.
+Well, an API is the bridge that allows two software programs to communicate with each other.
+And exchanging crucial information, they are the point hackers attack first.

-With this out of the way, let’s look at why API security is important.
+With that out of the way, let’s look at why API security is important.

 Why is API Security Important?